gpbl/isomorphic500/README.md

 ## Static files

-Client-side scripts (i.e. those loading the app on the browser), CSS files and assets (e.g. images) are always compiled, parsed and hashed (to avoid client-side caching) with Webpack.
+Static files, like images, are loaded and hashed with Webpack, to avoid client-side cache.

 On development, they are served using the [Webpack Dev Server](https://github.com/webpack/webpack-dev-server), so they can work with the hot module replacement.